CoBiG2/RAD_Tools/README.md

 This is a script made in R used to calculate the *Q*-values from the *p*-values csv table that is outputed from [lositan](http://popgen.net/soft/lositan/).
 The input is the mentioned csv, and a new csv is outputed, with an extra *q*-values column.
 That simple.

+##struct_to_distruct.py

+This is an *ugly* script that will transform an output from [STRUCTURE](http://pritchardlab.stanford.edu/structure.html) into an input for [DISTRUCT](http://web.stanford.edu/group/rosenberglab/distruct.html).
+You **need** to have a trailing "/" at the ond of the output location, ou you'll get stragely named files in the parent directory of the one you are pointing at...

 ##License